microsoft/qlib/README.md

 Your PR to build new Quant dataset is highly welcomed.

 # More About Qlib
+If you want to have a quick glance at the most frequently used components of qlib, you can try notebooks [here](examples/tutorial/).

 The detailed documents are organized in [docs](docs/).
 [Sphinx](http://www.sphinx-doc.org) and the readthedocs theme is required to build the documentation in html formats.
 ```bash